-Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management Control (Structures, Procedures, Actions Taken) Events that adversely impact domestic or international travel Sustained levels of occupancy and room rates can be adversely affected by events that reduce domestic or international travel.
+Risk Exposure (Monitoring and Measurement Process) (Structures, Procedures, Actions Taken) Events that adversely impact domestic or international travel Sustained levels of occupancy and room rates can be adversely affected by events that reduce domestic or international travel.
 Such events may include acts of terrorism, war or perceived increased risk of armed conflict, epidemics, natural disasters, increased cost of travel and industrial action.
 These events may be localized to a particular country, region or could have a wider international perspective, especially where a large airport, for example, is a major hub for worldwide travel.
 Reduced demand will impact on revenues and operational profitability.
 The Group has in place contingency and recovery plans to enable it to respond to major incidents or crises.
 Political and economic developments Major events affecting either economic or political stability on a global and regional level represent an exposure to the Group.
 Economic events could include recessionary pressures which would have an impact on the Group's revenues, operating costs and profitability.
 Political risks include changes in the regulatory environment in which the Group's business activities operate, including restrictions on the repatriation of funds or control over the ownership of assets.
 Many of these risks are beyond the control of the Group and the time-frames for developing appropriate risk management approaches can often be very short.
 Management is continually vigilant to political and economic developments and seeks to identify emerging risks at the earliest opportunity.
 The Group implements ownership structures, internal controls and takes such steps available to it to minimize these exposures to the greatest extent possible.
 The hotel industry supply and demand cycle The hotel industry operates in an inherently cyclical market place.
-A weakening of demand, or an increase in The Group has management systems in place designed to create flexibility in the operating cost base so as to optimize
+A weakening of demand, or an increase in market room supply, may lead to downward pressure on room rates which in turn would lead to a negative effect on operating performance.
+The Group has management systems in place designed to create flexibility in the operating cost base so as to optimize operating profits in volatile trading conditions, such as the profit protection plans initiated during previous market down-turns.
+Human resources Execution of the Group's strategy depends on its ability to attract, develop and retain employees with the appropriate skills, experience and aptitude.
+The Group has a strong service culture supported by recognition systems, compensation and benefits arrangements, training and development programmes.
+The Group has appropriate systems for recruitment, reward and compensation and performance management.
+Labor relations are actively